chef/chef-web-docs/chef_master/source/windows.rst

 .. end_tag

-Install Chef Infra Client using knife-windows
+Remotely administering nodes
 -----------------------------------------------------
 .. tag knife_windows_summary

-The ``knife windows`` subcommand is used to configure and interact with nodes that exist on server and/or desktop machines that are running Microsoft Windows.
+The ``knife windows`` subcommand is used to interact with Windows systems managed by Chef Infra.
 Nodes are configured using WinRM, which allows native objects---batch scripts, Windows PowerShell scripts, or scripting library variables---to be called by external applications.
 The ``knife windows`` subcommand supports NTLM and Kerberos methods of authentication.

 .. end_tag